THE Australian Open marks the beginning of the tennis Grand Slam tour each year, kicking off the Australian sporting calendar with a bang.

 |Most women’s singles titles:||Margaret Court (Australia), 11|

 Can Roger Federer do it again?
-The ever-green champ could be competing in his last Australian Open and is remarkably playing some of the best tennis of his storied career at age 36.
-Breathing down his neck will be old foe Rafael Nadal and the unknown quantity is Serbian Novak Djokovic, who has taken his time coming back from injury.
+The ever-green champ could be competing in his last Australian Open and is remarkably playing some of the best tennis of his storied career at age 37.
+Breathing down his neck will be old foe Rafael Nadal and Serbia’s Novak Djokovic – a six-time winner at Melbourne Park.
 If the favourites falter – and there’s every chance they could given age and injury – then there’s some value to be had with outsiders like Grigor Dimitrov, Alexander Zverev and former Australian Open champ Stanislas Wawrinka.
 Young guns Nick Kyrgios, Thanasi Kokkinakis and Alex de Minaur will lead the Aussie charge.

 Best bookies to bet with on the Australian Open